Harris tells UN body it's time to prepare for next pandemic - WTMJ

 The virtual address, Harris’ second to a U.N. body since her inauguration, comes as the United States makes progress on vaccinating the public and much of the world struggles to acquire vaccines.

-“At the same time that the world works to get through this pandemic, we also know that we must prepare for the next,” Harris said.
-The speech was co-hosted by U.N. permanent representatives of Argentina, Japan, Norway and South Africa.
+“At the same time that the world works to get through this pandemic, we also know that we must prepare for the next,” Harris said in remarks released by her office.
+The closed meeting was co-hosted by U.N. permanent representatives of Argentina, Japan, Norway and South Africa.

 The Biden administration will mark its first 100 days in office this week.
 President Joe Biden is scheduled to address Congress on Wednesday and is certain to highlight the headway his administration has made in responding to the worst public health crisis in the U.S. in more than a century.